Hugh DeMoss

 Edwin Hugh DeMoss (January 29, 1932–November 18, 2003) was an American Columbus, Ohio-based journalist and politician.
-DeMoss was a journalist for NBC's Columbus affiliate WLW-C, (now WCMH), for 23 years known for hosting the news program The DeMoss Report from 1957-1980.
-In his later years, DeMoss served on the Franklin County Board of Commissioners from 1989-1992.
+DeMoss was a journalist for NBC's Columbus affiliate WLW-C, (now WCMH), for 23 years known for hosting the news program The DeMoss Report from 1957 to 1980.
+In his later years, DeMoss served on the Franklin County Board of Commissioners from 1989 to 1992.

 Early life and education

-DeMoss was born Edwin Hugh DeMoss on January 29, 1932 in Covington, Kentucky.
+DeMoss was born Edwin Hugh DeMoss on January 29, 1932, in Covington, Kentucky.

 DeMoss graduated from the University of Cincinnati with a Bachelor of Arts degree in journalism in 1952.
 DeMoss also received a Master's degree in communications from the Ohio State University in 1977.

 Career

 DeMoss began his career in journalism during the Korean War in the early 1950s.
 During the war, DeMoss served as news and program director for Armed Forces Radio in Tokyo, Japan.
 He returned to the United States after the end of the war.

-In 1957, DeMoss came to Columbus, Ohio where he took a job at the Columbus NBC affiliate WLW-C, (renamed WCMH in 1976).
+In 1957, DeMoss came to Columbus, Ohio, where he took a job at the Columbus NBC affiliate WLW-C, (renamed WCMH in 1976).
 He became the anchorman for the local evening news called The DeMoss Report.
 DeMoss eventually became news director for the station.
 He left the station in 1980.
 During the 1980s DeMoss anchored the morning newscasts on WMNI 920 AM radio.